tudor-malene/Easygrid/README.md

 Version History
 ------------------------

+### 1.4.2
+    Improvements:
+      - Cleaned up the configuration.
+The defaults are in the DefaultEasygridConfig.groovy class.
+The custom project settings will be in /grails-app/conf/EasygridConfig
+      - in development mode you can define a grid directly in the gsp ( works just for gorm ).
+    -  the custom inline edit closures ( updateRowClosure, etc ) will be passed the gridConfig object

+    Bugs:
+     - fixed  ListDatasourceService
+     - fixed externalGrids startup issue  on older grails versions
+     - the gorm datasource also works with non Long ids

 ### 1.4.1
     - added possibility to declare grids in normal Controller closures - ending with "Grid". - see (https://github.com/tudor-malene/Easygrid_example/blob/master/grails-app/controllers/example/AuthorController.groovy)